What employers need to know

 It helps with the worker's recovery.
 Include them in staff meetings and other meetings, special events, training, or even coffee with co-workers to keep them involved.

 We're here to assist you.
-Please call us if:
+Please call our Claims Call Centre if:

 - You have any questions or concerns about a worker's recovery and return-to-work

 - You encounter any roadblocks

 - A return-to-work plan lasts longer than three to four weeks